 - University of Central Florida Public Safety and Police, Victim Services

-In addition to her work with Sexual Violence Response, Emma completed Bellevue Hospital’s month-long advocacy training on how to support patients seeking medical services for sexual assault and domestic violence.
-She also has experience in international advocacy, having worked with survivors of childhood sexual assault, coerced marriage, and revenge pornography in Indonesia.
-In 2018, she completed an internship with Taman Baca Kesiman, a social justice NGO in Bali, where she participated in events aimed to raise public awareness on topics such as sex work, LGBTQ+ rights, and political violence.
+In addition to her work with Sexual Violence Response, Emma completed Bellevue Hospital’s Patient Advocacy training program and has experience in international advocacy, having worked with survivors of childhood sexual assault, forced marriage, honor-based violence, and nonconsensual pornography.
+In 2018, she completed an internship with Taman Baca Kesiman, a social justice NGO in Bali where she supported events aimed to raise public awareness on topics such as political violence, sex work, LGBTQ+ rights, and human rights abuses in minority and underserved communities.

 - B.A.
 History and English, Williams College, 2007